On this page you will find information on the reference rates most commonly used by Nordea.

 Euribor rates are calculated daily at 12.00 Finnish time for an interest rate period of 1, 2 and 3 weeks and for periods of 1–12 months.
 At present, there are 23 banks in the Euribor panel.
 The Euribor rates are calculated on the basis of the quotations given by the panel banks.
 The highest and the lowest 15% of the quotations are ignored and an average is published of the rest.
 The Euribor rates are published with three decimal places.

 The Euribor rates were published for the first time on 30 December 1998 for the value date 4 January 1999.
 The interest rate practice in the euro area money market is based on the actual days/360 days per year.
-In the Helibor rates the interest calculating basis was actual days/365 days per year, but they are no longer quoted in Finland.
+The Helibor rates are no longer quoted in Finland.
+Their interest calculation basis was actual days/365 days.
+In order for the content of old agreements not to change because of the interest calculating practice, the Euribor/365 replaced the former Helibor rate.
+The quotation of the Euribor/365 used for old Helibor loans will end on 3 December 2018.
+In loans the reference rate of which has been the Helibor, the reference rate will in future be calculated from Euribor rates using the following formula: Euribor x 365/360.

 The daily Euribor rates are available on the Internet pages of the Bank of FinlandOpens new window